 A ketogenic diet should consist of the following types of food:

-- Low-carb vegetables: A good rule of thumb is to eat non-starchy vegetables at every meal.
+- Low-carb vegetables: A good rule of thumb is to eat non-stavegetables at every meal.
 Beware of starchy vegetables, such as potatoes and corn.

 - Eggs: Eggs are low in carbohydrates, as well as being an excellent source of protein.